-Within Harpenden, up to Park Hill/ Moreton End Lane entrance, there is a tar and chip surface.
+Within Harpenden, up to Park Hill/ Moreton End Lane entrance, there is a resin bound gravel surface.
 This is a high specification finish which provides an attractive appearance and good accessibility.

-The rest of the route has historically been surfaced with tarmacadam or crushed stone.
+The rest of the route has historically been surfaced with crushed stone.
 The condition of this surface varies across the route.
-Notably poor sections include around Roundwood Halt in Harpenden (improved summer 2021), various sections through Redbourn, and the majority of the route between the M1 and Hemel Hempstead.
+Notably poor sections include around Roundwood Halt in Harpenden, various sections through Redbourn, and the majority of the route between the M1 and Hemel Hempstead.

-Vegetation encroachment has also narrowed the route considerably in sections through Redbourn and to the west of the M1.
+Vegetation encroachment has also narrowed the route considerably in sections to the west of the M1.